distributeaid/distributeaid.org/content/pages/regions/the-balkans/serbia.md

   updates: []
 name: Serbia
-overview: The geo-location of Serbia makes it a region of transit for those who are travelling to Western Europe by land - very few individuals choose to stay and apply for asylum.
+overview: The geo-location of Serbia makes it a region of transit for those who are travelling to Western Europe by land; very few individuals choose to stay and apply for asylum.
 However, the onward journey to Western Europe has been affected by the war in Ukraine, [leading to an increase in refugees in Serbia](https://www.infomigrants.net/en/post/41376/refugee-numbers-in-serbia-up-55-on-2021).
   According to the authorities, [6,254 refugees, asylum-seekers and migrants were